albertoprb/ml-avocado-price/results.md

 * Slicing the data on avocado type did not yield better results.

+LASSO and Ridge regression only after overfitting in the Mean squared error regression (simple)

-### 3. Keeping onlyy total_volume and keeping either conventional or organic avocados
+### 3b.
+Keeping onlyy total_volume and keeping either conventional or organic avocados

 For Conventional, the results were much worse